 Adoption: Same-sex adoption is no different than heterosexual adoption in terms of the adoption process.
 Once you have completed the necessary adoption proceedings, both parents will have their names placed on the child’s birth certificate to establish legal parentage.
 It is important to ensure that you are legally named the child’s parent in the adoption process to ensure that you have a legal right to custody in the case of a divorce.

-Stepparents: Sometimes an LGBT individual will have children from a previous marriage.
+Stepparents: Sometimes an LGBTQ individual will have children from a previous marriage.
 If the child’s other biological parent is not a major part of their life, then the non-biological parent may claim stepparent rights for visitation and custody.
 When the other biological parent has no legal rights to custody, has been denied custody in previous legal procedures, or has passed away, the non-biological parent may also adopt the child and establish a legal basis for custody.

 Artificial insemination: Whether through a sperm donor or donor mother, artificial insemination is another common method for same-sex couples to have a child.
 In concept, the donor should lose all parental rights once the child is born and the parentage should pass to the same-sex couple, however, this is not always the case.
 Multiple states have debated the validity of the parental rights of non-biological parents and, in some cases, have assigned sole custody to the biological parent.
 Ensuring that both parents, whether biological or not, are named the child’s legal parents is important in establishing custody after artificial insemination.

 Biological children of transgender parents: In some cases, same-sex couples may both be biological parents, if one member of the relationship is transgender and is fertile.
 In this situation, both parents would have parental rights if they are married or, if they are unwed, they have both signed the birth certificate.